electrikmilk/cherri/CONTRIBUTING.md

 ### Code submission policy

 - Test your code to the best of your ability, do not submit code that does not compile.
+- Write in the imperative (Fix bug, Add thing, etc.)
 - Test your feature or bug fix by writing a Cherri file and checking that it compiles to a valid Shortcut.
 If you are on a non-macOS platform using the `--unsigned` argument, the Shortcut will compile, but may be invalid.
 Use an XML linter or validator on the compiled Shortcut file.